CowFreedom/ConstrainedOptimization/README.md

 A problem is formulated via child instantiations of the `Evaluation` class type, which includes details such as the objective function to be optimized or problem specific parsing details.
 Solution finding algorithms are represented as classes such as `NewtonOptimizer`.
 Computational interaction with UG4 is abstracted away in instances of `ComputationMode`.
 Combined, this setup gives a flexible and modular platform that can be adapted for many problems at hand.

+# Example

+## logistic_1
+Download the logistic_1 problem and put it into the

+    ug4/apps

+folder.